racstyle/racstyle.github.io/_site/README.md

 - [Terminal](https://support.apple.com/guide/terminal/welcome/mac), only used for debugging
 - [Google](https://google.com) because I am not a super programmer guru I aspire to be 😅
 - [Spotify](https://spotify.com) for my motivation music because every programmer needs that awesome hackers-themed music 🙃 (psst, you can take a listen [here](https://open.spotify.com/playlist/4AnozME0oobxBJQX2H5ko2?si=a72acc98755a4369)!)
+- [Notion.so](https://notion.so) for all my DEV tasks, notes, and bookmarks (I dunno about you, but I love this tool)

 # What languages and frameworks were used?
 - [Git](https://git-scm.com/) for project management